Chronic Migraines And The Blurred Lines of Recreational Cannabis

 I started using cannabis illegally several years ago.
 This was for my recreational enjoyment, but I noticed that cannabis DRASTICALLY helps my headaches and migraines (for some reason as long as it isn’t purple.
 Purple makes it worse).

-Recently I got my medical cannabis card and started vaping.(since Minnesota doesn’t have flowers or edibles yet which also makes our prices extremely high).
-I have found that CBD helps the frequency of the migraines incredibly and stops the progression of one if I can catch it in time.
+Recently I got my medical cannabis card and started vaping, since Minnesota doesn’t have flowers or edibles yet which also makes our prices extremely high.
+I find that CBD helps the frequency of the migraines incredibly and stops the progression of one if I can catch it in time.
 THC helps with the pain of both the migraines and headaches.

-The results, published in Pharmacotherapy, were remarkable.
+The results, published in Pharmacotherapy (2016) were remarkable.
 First, headache frequency reduced from an average of 10.4 headaches per month to 4.6 per month.
-Close to 40 percent of study participants reported positive results, including reducing in severity and total abortion of the ongoing migraine.
+Furthermore, close to forty percent of study participants reported positive results, including reducing in severity and total abortion of the ongoing migraine.
 Many patients used daily, with multiple methods of ingestion reported.

 As detailed by Forbes, another study looked at a pharmaceutical preparation of cannabis for the treatment of migraines and cluster headaches.
 The pharmaceutical used in the study contained roughly a 1:1 ratio of CBD to THC.